-Once appointed, members of the Board make a declaration of interest and commitment.
-These declarations are made annually in writing and published on ECHA's website.
-Members of the Management Board follow usually the invitation of the secretariat to provide a curriculum vitae or biographic abstract which is then also published on the website.
+Once appointed, members of the Board make a declaration of interest and commitment.10 These declarations are made annually in writing and published on ECHA's website.
+Members of the Management Board provide a curriculum vitae or biographic abstract which is then also published on the website.